azinker/azinker.github.io/README.md

 4) When game is complete (20 cards have gone) the user points will be shown.

 <h3>User Story</h3>
-- As a user I want to easily see the logo.
+- As a user I want to easily see the logo on each card (Transparent).
-- As a user I want my points to be printed per logo.
+- As a user I want my points to be printed after each logo is answered correct.
 - As a user I want to be able to see what my final score is.
-- As a user I would like to know when im incorrect vs correct.
+- As a user I would like to know when im correct vs incorrect.
 - As a user I would like to easily see my text input.

 <h3>MVP</h3>